Mushbt/battleships-pp3/README.md

 ## Future Features
 - In the future, I would like to add the following features
   - Add a username input which would ask the player to create a username for the game
-  - Add a highscore table which would go hand in hand witht he username input feature.
+  - Add a highscore table which would go hand in hand with the username input feature.
 The scoreboard can be used for how many hits it took to win the game.
   - Add difficulty levels that the player can choose from.
   - Allow the player to position their ships.
   - Allow the player to choose the size of the grid.